datahub/interactive-starter-kit/README.md

 ## Set up

 First get the code from this repo on your computer.

-Some options:
+Here are some options:

 Use [degit](https://github.com/Rich-Harris/degit): `degit datahub/interactive-starter-kit`.